windborne/to-little-r/README.md

 python3 wb_to_little_r.py 2024-11-11_00:00
 ```

-This will query the WindBorne API for data from `START_TIME` to the present and write it to a new directory called "data" in the current working directory.
+This will query the WindBorne API for data from `START_TIME` to the present and write it to the current working directory.
+Multiple records will be concatenated into a single file.